Saturday, 25 November 2017

 Cats and carpets

-David and Chanel very kindly “kitten-sat” for us while we were in Perthshire.
+Davie and Chanel very kindly “kitten-sat” for us while we were in Perthshire.
 Tom can manage a weekend by himself as long as he has lots of food left for him, however Floof is still very young and new to Casa Anderson and we thought that she would need some human company.
-So David and Chanel spent the weekend at our house and this also gave them the chance to visit Grandma.
+So Davie and Chanel spent the weekend at our house and this also gave them the chance to visit Grandma.
 Tom enjoyed their company too - he spent the nights on their bed making himself very comfy by installing himself in the middle and pushing them to the sides!

-Chanel had to go back to Dundee to attend lectures on Monday, but David stayed on for an extra day in order to move furniture at Grandma’s house so that her new carpets could be delivered on Tuesday.
+Chanel had to go back to Dundee to attend lectures on Monday, but Davie stayed on for an extra day in order to move furniture at Grandma’s house so that her new carpets could be delivered on Tuesday.
 He did a grand job and when I asked him where he wanted to go for lunch he of course chose his old favourite - TGI Fridays!
 It was so lovely to chat to him; I do miss having him around.
-The next day the carpets duly arrived and David spent the morning helping Grandma while I was getting my hair cut.
+The next day the carpets duly arrived and Davie spent the morning helping Grandma while I was getting my hair cut.
 Chanel arrived and the three of us walked down to Wetherspoons for lunch and had a very pleasant time.
 I like that David and Chanel are loving their scientific studies so much; it’s great to hear young people being so passionate about what they do.

 Two great walks in Perthshire